lennihein/cpu-emulator/doc/04_backend.md

 To allow users to change certain parameters of the presented emulator, a configuration file is available.
 It can be found in the root folder of the project and edited with a regular text editor.
 This section briefly mentions which parts of the demonstrated emulator can be configured, and why which default values have been chosen.

 ### Memory {#sec:config-memory}
 In the "Memory" section, the users may configure how many cycles write operations should take (_num\_write\_cycles_), and how many cycles should be between a faulting memory operation and the corresponding instruction raising a fault (_num\_fault\_cycles_).
 By default, the former is set to $5$ cycles, the latter to $8$.
 While the specific values are not as important, the difference between the number of cycles it takes to perform any faulting memory operation and the number of cycles it takes to raise the fault should be at least $1$.
-Otherwise, the rollback is initiated before dependend instructions can encode the data into the cache for the attacker to retrieve.
+Otherwise, the rollback is initiated before dependent instructions can encode the data into the cache for the attacker to retrieve.
 During our testing, we decided that a difference of at most $3$ on a cache miss is sufficient for Meltdown-US-L1 and Spectre v1 to work.

 ### Cache
 In the "Cache" section, users may configure the size of the cache by setting the number of sets, ways, and entries per cache line.
-For readbility when printing, the default value we chose for all values is $4$.
-However, it is important to note that if one were to peform the full Meltdown/Spectre attacks by measuring access times to each oracle entry, a sufficient cache size that ensures accessing an oracle entry does not evict another is required.
+For readability when printing, the default value we chose for all values is $4$.
+However, it is important to note that if one were to perform the full Meltdown/Spectre attacks by measuring access times to each oracle entry, a sufficient cache size that ensures accessing an oracle entry does not evict another is required.

 Further, the cache replacement policy can be set to either "RR", for random replacement, "LRU", for least-recently-used, and "FIFO", for first-in-first-out.
-Each polciy is explained in [@sec:cache].
+Each policy is explained in [@sec:cache].
 As RR introduces noise, we have decided against using it as the default.
 Although widely undocumented, Intel's Skylake architecture is believed to use some kind of specialized version of LRU [@find_eviction_sets].
 For that reason, and since our choice is largely irrelevant as long as users clearly understand how it works, we chose the LRU policy.

 The other two values that can be configured are the number of cycles cache hits and misses take.
 As mentioned in [@sec:config-memory], the specific values are not as important as their differences.